pokey/upgrade-knausj/README.md

 4. Repeat steps 2-3 until it says you're done
 5. Do a pull from your main Talon user directory
 6. Restart Talon and look in the log file for errors

+## How it works

+This utility clones a clean copy of your user files from your GitHub repo to a folder on your hard drive, and then attempts to perform a git merge with the latest version of knausj.
+The knausj repo has a few commits that were simply autoformatting, which can be challenging to merge, so we handle those specially by just running the autoformatter on your code.
+See https://youtu.be/Nbz7A9pGkQ0 and the code of this repository for more details.